 Before you start looking for homes, it's important to work out how much you can borrow, to get an idea of the types of properties you can afford.

-As a general rule of thumb, mortgage lenders are allowed to loan up to four-and-a-half times the total annual income of you and anyone else you're buying with, but they'll also consider a variety of other factors including your creditworthiness, debts you currently owe, average spending and your personal circumstances.
+As a general rule of thumb, mortgage lenders are allowed to loan up to 4.5 times the total annual income of you and anyone else you're buying with, but they'll also consider a variety of other factors including your creditworthiness, debts you currently owe, average spending and your personal circumstances.